weaviate/weaviate-io/developers/weaviate/current/more-resources/migration-guide.md

     }
     ```

-    will produce results, similar to the following:
+    will produce results similar to the following:

     ```
       "_additional": {